 Cabasse sews them into the spider to keep them from flopping around and creating their own noise.
 These techniques cost more but result in a woofer that can get loud while still maintaining composure and smoothness.

 As a three-way speaker, the woofer does not have to play up to 3 or 4 kHz as they do in most two-way designs.
 Taking over at a low 800 Hz is the BC13 coaxial midrange and tweeter combo, which is unique in both looks and construction.

 Its external shell is machined aluminum with a sealed back chamber.
 Instead of a regular cone, the midrange membrane is a 4.5-inch diameter annular ring made from a proprietary white material Cabasse calls “P2C.”

 To better visualize what it looks like, imagine a bagel on a chopping board sliced left to right.
 The top half is the annular ring.
-Its voice coil has an unusually wide diameter, also to handle more power and to accommodate a black cast-aluminum waveguide for the tweeter matches its directivity to that of the midrange.
+Its voice coil has an unusually wide diameter, also to handle more power and to accommodate a black cast aluminum waveguide for the tweeter that matches its directivity to that of the midrange.

 The tweeter plays from 3.5 kHz to 24 kHz, well above the range of human hearing.
 Its 1.1-inch diameter dome is a material called “Kaladex,” a black polyether film from chemical giant DuPont that is stiff, strong and light.
 Ideal for tweeters.
 Once again, it is clear that Cabasse put a lot of time and money into developing the BC13 coaxial midrange and tweeter.